projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 function and identify the PCI devices configured by acrn-dm command line.
-The corresponding PCI device's initialization function will be called to initialize its config space, allocate its BAR resource, its irq, and do its irq routing.
+The corresponding PCI device's initialization function will be called to initialize its config space, allocate its BAR resource, its irq, and do its IRQ routing.

-.. note:: reference API doc for pci_vdev, pci_vdef_ops
+.. note:: reference API documentation for pci_vdev, pci_vdef_ops

 The pci_vdev_ops of the pci_vdev structure could be installed by customized handlers for cfgwrite/cfgread and barwrite/barread.